327 Bottom End (Inspection and Assembly)

 SBC Oil Pan Gasket

-Several aftermarket companies offer a one-piece oil pan gasket for the small-block Chevy, but are thicker than the original gasket and may require longer oil pan bolts to properly secure.
-I've never had leakage issues with the 4-piece gasket, so I will continue to use them.
+Several aftermarket companies offer a one-piece oil pan gasket for the small-block Chevy, but these are thicker than the original gasket and may require longer oil pan bolts to properly secure.
+I've never had leakage issues with the 4-piece gasket, so I continue to use them.

 SBC Oil Filter Canister

 Two types of canister oil filters were used on first-generation small-block Chevys.
-Filter #PF131 is for 1956-1957 SBCs, and filter #PF141 is for 1958-1967 SBCs.
+Filter #PF131 is for 1956-1957 engines, and filter #PF141 is for 1958-1967 engines.

-Sometimes it's hard to tell it's still up there.
-You can use a sharp awl or pick to stab it and pull it out.
+Sometimes it's hard to tell if it's still up there.
+Shine a flashlight up there, and use a sharp awl or pick to stab it and pull it out.

 SBC Harmonic Balancer

 Chevy 327 crankshafts never came from the factory with a harmonic balancer bolt, but it was, and still is, a popular upgrade.
-The crank from my engine had the fourth bolt in the center.
+The crank from this engine had the fourth bolt in the center.